-Rosław Szaybo is a graphic designer, illustrator and photographer.
-He designs posters, exhibitions, and album and book covers.
-He also does satirical drawings.
-He was born in 1933 in Poznań.
+Rosław Szaybo was a graphic designer, illustrator and photographer.
+He designed posters, exhibitions, and album and book covers.
+He also did satirical drawings.

 Szaybo studied at the Academy of Fine Arts in Warsaw from 1955 to 1961, and obtained a diploma in Henryk Tomaszewski’s poster workshop and Wojciech Fangor’s painting workshop.
 He won his first poster contests while he was still a student.
 From 1966 to 1993, he lived in the UK.
 In London, he was artistic director at the Young and Rubicam advertising agency (1967-1972) as well as creative director of CBS Records (Columbia Broadcasting System; 1972-1988).